AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

    projects, and the current directory if not.
 The directory must exist prior to invoking |gcv|.

+:option:`-t`, :option:`--target` :
+  The target architecture/board/abi that the analyzed program was built for.
+  This corresponds to the target prefix of your compilation toolchain, for example ``powerpc-elf`` or ``leon-elf``.
+By default, |gcv| assumes this is the same as its host environment.
+Stating this properly is required for correct processing of project files with the :option:`-P` family of options.

 :option:`-T`, :option:`--trace` |marg|, |rarg| :
    Provide the set of execution traces for which a report is to be produced.
 When multiple traces are provided, |gcv| produces a consolidated